beetron/Bash-Scripts/README.md

 - User-configurable source files and remote destination
 - Pattern matching for source files
+- Uses a specified SSH key for secure SCP connection
 - Logs all operations to `scp-backup.log`
 - Reports success or failure for each file

 **Configuration:**

 - SSH key pairing required between local and remote environment.
+- Set the `SSH_KEY` variable to the path of your private SSH key
 - Edit the `SRC_FILES` array to specify files or patterns to back up
 - Set `DEST_USER`, `DEST_HOST`, and `DEST_PATH` for your remote server

 **Log Output:**
 All actions are logged to `scp-backup.log` in the script directory.
+The script also prints the SSH key path and user information for each backup session.

 ---